GeyserMC/GeyserWiki/_docs/geyser/faq.md

 No, this is a translation tool to allow Bedrock players to connect to Java servers.
 It does not work the opposite way.

 ## Can I use Geyser with Pterodactyl Panel?
 Yes, you can use Geyser as a plugin or a mod for your Minecraft server software running on Pterodactyl.
 There is also an official egg for the standalone version.
 It supports auto-updating and has all config options easily editable.
 You can find it [here](https://github.com/GeyserMC/pterodactyl-stuff), download the JSON egg, and import it into your panel.
+Make sure the Geyser port (using UDP) is exported out to the host.
+If you're using Pterodactyl panel then you need to make sure you have allocated the port to the server.

 ## Can I use Geyser with Ngrok?
 Unfortunately, Ngrok is TCP-only, so you will not be able to use Geyser with Ngrok.
 As an alternative, you can use [playit.gg](https://playit.gg), which supports both TCP and UDP.